can texting really alter brain chemistry?

-Your brain is constantly rewiring itself, searching for the path of least resistance.
-The easier it is to think a thought, the more likely you are to think it.
+And your brain is constantly rewiring itself based on these things.
+The more often you think a thought, the easier it is to think it, the more likely you are to think it, and so on.
 For better or worse, this is how habits are born.

+But if you've ever made a New Year's resolution, you know that habits can be tricky.
 Contrary to popular belief, it can take up to 254 consecutive days to break an old habit or form a new one.
-Thought patterns are all about one thing: consistency.
-And that's where we come in.

 Wanna learn more about the science behind what we do and how it works?
 Take a peek at our Info Deck.

 From psychology to technology and everything in between, we did our best to cover all the bases.

 who comes up with this stuff?